Prakash-Sankalan/Sudoku_Solver/README.md

 values for each empty cell, exploring all possible paths until a valid solution is found.
 If a conflict arises, the algorithm backtracks and explores other possibilities.
+Logic
+In order to solve the Sudoku, the basic algorithm utilised is the backtracking algorithm.
+The backtracking algorithm is a recursive algorithm used to solve problems that involve finding a solution among a large number of possibilities.
+It is based on the idea of trying out all possible choices and "backtracking" or undoing choices that lead to dead-ends or incorrect solutions.
+In this case the algorithm starts by searching for an empty cell in the Sudoku grid (i.e., a cell with the value 0).
+The algorithm then tries filling the empty cell with a number from 1 to 9, one by one.
+After placing a number in the cell, the algorithm checks if the current configuration is valid according to Sudoku rules viz:
+The number must not appear in the same row.
+The number must not appear in the same column.
+The number must not appear in the same 3x3 subgrid.
+If the current configuration is valid, the algorithm recursively proceeds to the next empty cell and tries filling it with a number.
+This process continues until all cells are filled, and a complete solution is found.
+If the current configuration is not valid or no valid number can be placed in the cell, the algorithm backtracks.
+It undoes the last placement of the number and goes back to the previous cell to try a different number.The algorithm repeats steps 3 to 5 until it finds a valid solution or exhausts all possibilities.
+If all possibilities are exhausted, it backtracks further to the previous cell, exploring alternative choices.
+When all cells are filled with valid numbers according to the Sudoku rules, the algorithm has found a complete and valid solution for the Sudoku puzzle.